bitcoinerlab/descriptors/HARDWARE_WALLETS.md

   device every time.
 - It stores wallet policy metadata that this library needs later to display addresses or sign PSBTs for non-standard wallets.

+Sessions created by `connect(...)` read the connected device fingerprint.
+An empty store is bound to that fingerprint.
+If a persisted store belongs to a different device, connection fails and the newly opened driver is closed.

 The store is plain JSON.
 Persist it directly with `JSON.stringify(store)` and load it with `JSON.parse(...)` before creating the next session.